 The ECPI University Mechatronics program focuses on real-world application of engineering principles.
 If you are the type of person who likes working with your hands, putting things together, and combining different systems to come up with a solution for a real world problem, then a career in Electronics Engineering Technology could be the right choice for you.
 The Mechatronics concentration will offer you the chance to develop and troubleshoot robotics solutions, programmable controllers, and integrated systems.
 Learn by doing while grasping a firm theoretical foundation in electronics.
 Put to practice your acquired knowledge through a culminating capstone experience.

-In 2.5 years, through our year-round schedule, you can earn a Bachelor of Science Degree in Electronics Engineering Technology with a concentration in Mechatronics.
+In as little as 2.5 years, through our year-round schedule, you could earn a Bachelor of Science Degree in Electronics Engineering Technology with a concentration in Mechatronics.

 - Program Description